LinkedIn for Hiring has changed the world. It needs some thought, however. Let me give an example.

 Not long ago, we met a company from the US who was visiting Shanghai.
-They need a service technician and had lined up a guy to interview, but they felt uncomfortable.
+They needed a service technician and had lined up a guy to interview, but they felt uncomfortable.

 They want our help, so sent over the resume of this guy who they found on LinkedIn.

 We were stunned to see they had brought him to Shanghai to interview.
-We are not ones to judge just by resume, but we highly doubt this guy would have gotten any distance with us or even been picked up.
+We are not ones to judge just by resume, but this guy was far less than what they needed.
+His character shown in the interview meant no way.
 He is no longer in consideration while they would have likely made him an offer.

 How do companies get into these puzzles?
-It is true that you can find candidates anywhere in the world.
+It is true that you can find candidates anywhere in the world on LinkedIn.
+Unfortunately, it is also true that anyone can say they are anybody on LinkedIn.
+It is the wild west.

-You can arrange interviews and make offers.
-We can get you an engineer in Rwanda in a few days even though we have no business there.
+You can arrange interviews and make offers via LinkedIn.
+Using LinkedIn, we can get you an engineer in Rwanda in a few days even though we have no business there.
 LinkedIn and other services have made finding people worldwide feasible.
-However, the ability to know what is in the market in a different region of the world is one problem.
+However, the ability to know what is in the market in a different region of the world is a problem.
 These Americans brought this guy in and LinkedIn got them there.
 Indeed, to not know China at all and bring in this guy, not bad.

 Now the reason they talked to me showed their wisdom.
 They felt a little uncomfortable as anyone should in this case.
 They sensed they could do better with help.